 top of page

-In 2004, during the 11th OECD-GFS Meeting, realizing the lack of venue to discuss earthquake science, the German delegation proposed to hold a workshop to discuss the issue.
-Over the next two years, a series of workshops and meetings culminated to the identification of a need to create a Global Earthquake Risk Mapping and Monitoring Programme or GEM in 2006.
+In 2004, during the 11th OECD-GFS Meeting, realising the lack of a venue to discuss earthquake science, the German delegation proposed to hold a workshop to discuss the issue.
+Over the next two years, a series of workshops and meetings culminated in the identification of a need to create a Global Earthquake Risk Mapping and Monitoring Programme or GEM in 2006.

-GEM’s financial feasibility received a critical boost in 2007, after MunichRe agreed to become its first and main private participant through a 5M Euro contribution for a period of five years.
-In the succeeding year, the interim Governing Board selected EUCENTRE in Pavia, Italy as the host institution for the GEM Secretariat.
+GEM’s financial feasibility received a critical boost in 2007 after MunichRe agreed to become its first and main private participant through a 5M Euro contribution for a period of five years.
+In the succeeding year, the OECD Global Science Forum selected EUCENTRE in Pavia, Italy as the host institution for the GEM Secretariat.

 GEM Meeting, Zurich 2008